htool-ddm/htool/README.md

 * GUI and several service functions to display informations about matrix structures and timing.

 #### How to use Htool ?
-Htool is a header library written in C++11 with MPI and OpenMP, but you can use it without the latter if needed.
+Htool is a header library written in C++11 with MPI and OpenMP, but it can be used without the latter if needed.
 Then, Htool needs to be linked against :
 * BLAS, to perform algebraic operations (dense matrix-matrix or matrix-vector operations),
 * HPDDM and its dependencies (BLAS, LAPACK and a direct solver like [MUMPS](http://mumps.enseeiht.fr/), [SuiteSparse](http://faculty.cse.tamu.edu/davis/suitesparse.html), [MKL PARDISO](https://software.intel.com/en-us/articles/intel-mkl-pardiso), or [PaStiX](http://pastix.gforge.inria.fr/)) to use iterative solvers and DDM preconditioners,
 * Eigen, to use SVD compressors (to be modified),
 * Nanogui and its dependency (use `git submodule` in this repository to use it, see `Tests_view`), to use the GUI.

-In any case, you need to provide Htool with a function that generates the coefficients.
-You just need to define a structure inheriting from `IMatrix<T>` and also a method called `T get_coef(const int& i, const int& j) const`, where `T` is the type of your coefficients.
-In this method, you need to return the coefficient (i,j) of your problem.
-You can also define `get_submatrix` to provide a more efficient way to build a sub-block of the matrix.
+In any case, a function that generates the coefficients must be provided to Htool.
+To do so, a structure inheriting from `IMatrix<T>` must be defined with a method called `T get_coef(const int& i, const int& j) const`, where `T` is the type of your coefficients.
+This method will return the coefficient (i,j) of the considered problem.
+A method `get_submatrix` can also be defined to provide a more efficient way to build a sub-block of the matrix.
 An example of such interface is given in `test_hmat_partialACA.hpp` or  [BemTool](https://github.com/xclaeys/BemTool) (see `bemtool/miscellaneous/htool_wrap.hpp`).

-You can also add a type of compressor defining a structure inheriting from `LowRankMatrix` with a method called `build` which populates the data members needed (see `partialACA.hpp`).
+A new type of compressor can also be added by defining a structure inheriting from `LowRankMatrix` with a method called `build` which populates the data members needed (see `partialACA.hpp`).

 #### Who is behind Htool?
 If you need help or have questions regarding Htool, feel free to contact [Pierre Marchand](https://www.ljll.math.upmc.fr/marchandp/) and Pierre-Henri Tournier.